 In 10 years, the first of the 77 million baby boomers will turn 80.
 That’s the age, say those involved in senior housing, where the intersection of the built environment and health is critical—where many begin to feel frail and need more support.
-“The typical age of entry into [supportive care communities] is in the early and mid-eighties,” says Chuck Harry, chief of research & analytics for the National Investment Center for Seniors Housing and Care (NIC).
+“The typical age of entry into [supportive care communities] is in the early and mid-80s,” says Chuck Harry, chief of research and analytics for the National Investment Center for Seniors Housing and Care (NIC).
 “A decade from now is when we’ll really start to see the boom in that aging population.
 Many investors now are gearing up to identify how they want to participate in this sector.”
-The question, says Harry, is “What properties will be of interest to those people who are expected to be different from the current generation or the ‘silent generation’?”
+The question, Harry says, is “What properties will be of interest to those people who are expected to be different from the current generation or the ‘silent generation’?”

 While 55+ housing has been a market segment for years, the people living in those communities have different wants and needs from those in their eighties.
 Yet people are living longer, and the generation that invented youth culture is now reinventing what it means to grow old.
 They’re driving the demand for housing amenities from yoga studios to walkability to hiking trails to use of smart home technology—and will continue to do so as they move through their later years.
-“Longevity research is showing us that living longer isn’t just about how long your parents lived; it’s your lifestyle -- socially connected, financially well, engaged in community,” says Ryan Frederick, CEO of Smart Living 360, which develops residential communities focused around wellness and well-being.
+“Longevity research is showing us that living longer isn’t just about how long your parents lived; it’s your lifestyle—socially connected, financially well, engaged in community,” says Ryan Frederick, CEO of Smart Living 360, which develops residential communities focused around wellness and well-being.
 “And [individuals] control these factors.”

 In the past, for those needing more care (assisted living and skilled nursing), an institutional model was the only option, Or there are continuing care retirement communities (CCRC’s), often built way out of town where land might be least expensive.
 “We got into the habit of literally taking older people and setting them out to pasture,” Frederick says.
 “To some degree, the ‘greatest generation’ was so accommodating they just did what people told them.
 The Boomers won’t do that.”